blucap/BankHoldingCompanyData/README.md

 **INPUTS:**

 In the past one would run the curl script and unzip the files in the folder where the python script resides is.

 Since a couple of years you should get the data from: [NIC National Information Center](https://www.ffiec.gov/npw/FinancialReport/FinancialDataDownload)

-The python script uses two input files:
+The python script uses three input files:

 1) One csv file with the variable names that you want, see the example csv file (bhc_vars.csv).

 2) One csv file with the bhcf files that you want to process (lyst3.csv).

+3) The MDMR file with data definitions: [Micro Data Reference Manual](https://www.federalreserve.gov/apps/mdrm/download_mdrm.htm), which you need to unzip.

 **OUTPUTS:**